circlefin/verite/packages/docs/docs/appendix/faq.md

 #### VC Issuance/Exchange Protocols

-##### Should we use CHAPI or skip this for now?

-This would illustrate how to store and request VC’s from a browser, simulating a browser extension or future browser support for storing credentials.
-It would not be relevant in the mobile wallet case.
-It requires a Polyfill approach and seems fairly complex for what it is, overlaps a bit with the Presentation Exchange spec which seems to have a cleaner way of mapping presentation request requirements and hints to matching credentials.

-We are considering other browser-based approaches.

 ##### For issuance sequences, should we use the credential manifest and submission formats defined in DIF’s Credential Manifest Spec or not?

-We’ve decided to use the credential manifest and submission formats defined in DIF’s Credential Manifest ([https://identity.foundation/credential-manifest](https://identity.foundation/credential-manifest)) spec because it’s flexible and reusable across protocols and transports.

-All relevant issuance sequence specs are pre-standard, with indeterminate degrees of adoption and maturity, but Credential Manifest is currently receiving the most focused attention at a pre-standards body (the Decentralized Identity Foundation).

 A related draft specification of ongoing interest is OIDC Credential Provider ([https://mattrglobal.github.io/oidc-client-bound-assertions-spec/](https://mattrglobal.github.io/oidc-client-bound-assertions-spec/)).
 In the current form, it proposes data formats that are alternatives to the manifest and submission formats proposed in credential manifest spec.
 However, the credential manifest spec defines a way to reconcile both approaches, allowing credential manifest payloads to be used within the OIDC Credential Provider flow.

-##### For exchange and verification sequences, should we use the presentation definition and submission formats defined at [https://identity.foundation/presentation-exchange/spec/v1.0.0/](https://identity.foundation/presentation-exchange/spec/v1.0.0/) or not?

-Similar to above, we’ve decided to use the presentation definition and submission formats defined in DIF’s Presentation Exchange ([https://identity.foundation/presentation-exchange/spec/v1.0.0/](https://identity.foundation/presentation-exchange/spec/v1.0.0/)) spec because it’s flexible, reusable across protocols and transports, and (at this time) the largest degree of implementation among other deployments using JWTs.

-An alternative approach is the VP Request Spec ([https://w3c-ccg.github.io/vp-request-spec/](https://w3c-ccg.github.io/vp-request-spec/)), which may be supported in the future.

 #### DID Methods